HughParsonage/TeXCheckR/cran-comments.md

 This is a package update.
-The `rcnst` issue has been fixed.
+The unit test that required `readr` is now skipped if it is not installed.

 ## Test environments
 * local MRAN R 3.4.3